cvdlab-alumni/homework1/readme.md

 # Assignment delivery

 For the exercise 0 you must produce a file named `index.html`.
-For each other exercise you must produce a corresponding file `exercise1.py`, `exercise2.py`, etc.
+For any other exercise you must produce a corresponding file `exercise1.py`, `exercise2.py`, etc.
 All the .py file must be enclosed within a directory `python`.
 Such directories must be contained in a directory entitled `2014-03-21`,
 pushed into the personal GitHub repository of the student: [https://github.com/cvdlab-cg/xxxxxx](https://github.com/cvdlab-cg/)